Samoyedcoin (SAMO) Price Tops $0.0199 on Major Exchanges

 Samoyedcoin Coin Trading

 It is usually not presently possible to buy alternative cryptocurrencies such as Samoyedcoin directly using U.S. dollars.
-Investors seeking to acquire Samoyedcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Samoyedcoin using one of the aforementioned exchanges.
+Investors seeking to acquire Samoyedcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Samoyedcoin using one of the exchanges listed above.

 Receive News & Updates for Samoyedcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Samoyedcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.